 - 100 g blueberries (fresh or frozen)

-Start by washing the apples.
+- Start by washing the apples.
 Peel if you fancy, chop into chunks and place in a pan.
-Place over medium heat adding 1/2 tsp cinnamon and 3-4 tbsp of sugar.
+Place over medium heat adding ½ teaspoon cinnamon and 3-4 tablespoon of sugar.
 Stir occasionally.
-Cook for about 4 min until sugar has dissolved.
-Squeeze the juice from 1/2 lemon and set aside.
+Cook for about 4 min until the sugar has dissolved.
+Squeeze the juice from ½ lemon and set aside.
 This is it with the apple cooking.

-When the apples have cooled mix with the batter/dough and and pour in the oven dish.
+- When the apples have cooled mix with the batter/dough and pour in the oven dish.
 The batter should be somewhat slightly more consistent than an American pancake one.

-Scatter the blueberries and the pomegranate seeds and finish by sprinkling the 2 tbsp sugar over the top.
+- Scatter the blueberries and the pomegranate seeds and finish by sprinkling the 2 tablespoon sugar over the top.
 Or you could do the other way around sprinkle the sugar first and then pop the fruits on top to finish with.
 It doesn't really matter which way you go.

-Place in the preheated oven and bake for about 45-50 min at 180* C. It's really depends on the Arvin and also if it is fun assisted or not but roughly the timing will be anywhere between 45 and 55 minutes to an hour just keep an eye on it and when it is nice and golden it's ready.
+- Place in the preheated oven and bake for about 45-50 min at 180°C. It really depends on the oven and also if it is fan assisted or not but roughly the timing will be anywhere between 45 and 55 minutes to an hour just keep an eye on it and when it is nice and golden it's ready.